← Back to Blog

 I wanted to build a chatbot grounded in my own truth, not another thin wrapper over an LLM API.
 I was not interested in shipping a polished UI where the only technical story is that I connected a model endpoint and formatted the output.
 I wanted first-person recruiter answers backed by my own notes and project history, with citations and hard guardrails against hallucination.

 I built and tuned the system locally first: ingestion and chunking, semantic retrieval behavior, intent routing, and confidence thresholds.
-I did not fine-tune a base foundation model from scratch, but I did train and tune the behavior of the application layer that decides when to retrieve, when to synthesize, when to cache, and when to refuse.
+I did not fine-tune a base foundation model from scratch.
+I tuned the application layer that decides when to retrieve, when to synthesize, when to cache, and when to refuse.
 Once the behavior was stable, I handed embedding and generation workloads off to Runpod endpoints so the same grounded behavior could run with better operational cost and latency controls.

 Try the live version.

-The project is live at ellojesse.com.
-Ask it questions about my experience, projects, stack, and how I think through engineering decisions.
+The assistant is live at ellojesse.com.
+Ask it about my experience, projects, stack, or how I make engineering tradeoffs.

 The actual problem to solve